 Recently, my partner and I went to see the movie Revolutionary Road, which stars Leonardo DiCaprio and Kate Winslet.

-As a married couple with young children, the protagonists have settled for less in their lives than they imagined they would—settling, literally, in suburbia.
-The wife […]
+As a married couple with young children, the protagonists have settled for less in their lives than they imagined they would—settling, literally, in suburbia. […]